FineFuturity/FrameUIForFirefox/README.md

 # Prerequisites

+NOTE: AS OF RIGHT NOW, THIS IS ONLY COMPATIBLE WITH **WINDOWS** AND **LINUX**.
+MACOS IS STILL A WORK IN PROGRESS AS I DO NOT HAVE ACCESS TO A MAC AT THIS TIME.
+* Another note: if you're on Linux, make sure your window controls are set to the right side of your title bar.

 To make the most of this theme, it is **STRONGLY recommended** that you install an addon for vertical tabs, such as Tab Center Reborn.

 # Installation
 Simply drop the provided `userChrome.css` file into your `chrome` folder and restart for the changes to take effect.